Volcanic Ash For Skin: Benefits, How To Use, And Side Effects

 Studies have found that montmorillonite (a major constituent of bentonite clay) may help heal skin lesions and ulcers (8).
 This may be attributed to its antimicrobial properties.

-While more research is warranted, including volcanic ash in your skin care regimen seems to offer certain advantages.
+While more research is warranted regarding the benefits of volcanic ash, including it in your daily skin care routine seems to offer certain advantages.
 Here’s how you can make use of it.

 How To Use Volcanic Ash For Skin